tlevine/urchin/readme.md

       teardown

 Directories are processed in a depth-first order.
-When a particular directory is processed, `setup` is sourced before everything else in the directory, including subdirectories.
-Export variables from the setup function to make them available to other files in the same directory.
+When a particular directory is processed, `setup_dir` is run before everything else in the directory, including subdirectories. `teardown_dir` is run after everything else in the directory.

-`teardown` is run after everything else in the directory.
+A directory's `setup` file, if it exists, is run right before each test file within the particular directory, and the `teardown` file is run right after.

 Files are only run if they are executable, and files beginning with `.` are ignored.
 Thus, fixtures and libraries can be included sloppily within the test